Metric geometry of locally compact groups: Lattices in LC-groups

 \ref{2DEpropdeflattice} \& \ref{3DEpropdeflattice} This is contained in Proposition \ref{sigmac+compactgofcocompact}. \end{proof}

 \begin{rem} In complement to \ref{2DEpropdeflattice} of the previous proposition, let us mention that, in connected Lie groups, \emph{all lattices} are finitely generated, indeed finitely presented.
-For uniform lattices, it is rather straightforward: proposition above for finite generation and Corollary \ref{hereditaritycp} for finite presentation.
+For uniform lattices, this is rather straightforward: it follows from the above proposition for finite generation and Corollary \ref{hereditaritycp} for finite presentation.
 For non-uniform lattices, there is no short proof available; we refer to the discussion in \cite[Item V.20]{Harp--00}.